temporalio/documentation/docs/php-workflows.md

 **How do I handle a Worker process failure/restart in my Workflow?**

 You do not.
 The Workflow code is completely oblivious to any Worker failures or downtime.
-As soon as the Worker or Temporal Server has recovered the current state of the Workflow is fully restored and the execution is continued.
+As soon as the Worker or Temporal Server has recovered, the current state of the Workflow is fully restored and the execution is continued.
 The only reason a Workflow might fail is due to the Workflow business code throwing an exception, not underlying infrastructure outages.

 **Can a Worker handle more Workflow instances than its cache size or number of supported threads?**

 Yes it can.
-But the tradeoff is some added latency.
+However, the tradeoff is added latency.

-Workers are stateless, so any Workflow while in a blocked state can be safely removed from a Worker.
+Workers are stateless, so any Workflow in a blocked state can be safely removed from a Worker.
-Later on, it can be resurrected on the same or different Worker when ever the need arises (in the form of an external event).
+Later on, it can be resurrected on the same or different Worker when the need arises (in the form of an external event).
-So a single Worker can handle millions of open Workflow executions, assuming it can handle the update rate and that a slightly higher latency is not a concern.
+Therefore, a single Worker can handle millions of open Workflow executions, assuming it can handle the update rate and that a slightly higher latency is not a concern.